hoangcaobao/BERTSuicideClassify/README.md

 ```

 ## IV.
 Result
-After finish training, you can find history of training in both csv and png file.
+After finish training, you can find history of training in both csv and png file and confusion matrix image.
 You also have BERT weights to apply to other uses.

 Here is the example of my model performance on dataset with 5 epochs
 ![](history.png)